 Andrea S. Freeborough was appointed to the role of Chief Financial Officer on May 1, 2019.
 Andrea first joined Kinross in 2009 as Vice-President, Corporate Controller.
-In 2013, she took on additional responsibility as Vice-President, Finance, building and strengthening the Finance team, centralizing certain Finance functions, and leading the Finance aspects of due diligence and integration of all M&A projects and company financings.
-In 2017, she took on the role of Vice-President, Investor Relations and Corporate Development.
-Andrea is a recognized finance mining executive with a strong background in financial reporting, business processes, M&A, and investor relations.
-In 2016, she was named one of the "100 Global Inspirational Women in Mining" by Women in Mining (UK).
+In 2013, she took on additional responsibility as Vice-President, Finance and in 2017, she took on the role of Vice-President, Investor Relations and Corporate Development.
 From 1998 to 2009, she was at KPMG in increasingly senior roles, including Associate Partner, working at the firm's Toronto, London (UK) and New Jersey/New York offices.
 Andrea is a Chartered Professional Accountant, Chartered Accountant and has a Bachelor of Business Administration from Wilfrid Laurier University.

-Geoffrey P. Gold was appointed Executive Vice-President and Chief Legal Officer in February of 2008.
-Effective August of 2012, he assumed the role of Executive Vice-President, Corporate Development and from October 2013 to April 2015, he assumed the role of Executive Vice-President, Human Resources.
-He assumed the role of Executive Vice-President, Corporate Development, External Relations and Chief Legal Officer on January 1, 2016.
-Prior to February 2008, he had been Senior Vice-President and Chief Legal Officer since May 2006.
-Prior to that, he was Vice-President, Assistant Secretary and Associate General Counsel for Placer Dome Inc. from 2001 until 2006; Assistant Secretary and Associate General Counsel for Placer Dome Inc. from 1999 to 2001; General Counsel and Secretary for Placer Dome North America from 1998 to 1999; and held other legal positions with Placer Dome from 1994 to 1998.
-Geoffrey holds a Bachelor of Commerce (Honours) and a Bachelor of Laws from the University of British Columbia.
+Geoffrey P. Gold was appointed to the role of President in March of 2024.
+Geoff first joined Kinross as Senior Vice-President and Chief Legal Officer in May of 2006.
+In March of 2008, he was appointed Executive Vice-President, Corporate Development and from October 2013 to April 2015, he assumed the role of Executive Vice-President, Human Resources.
+On January 1, 2016, he was appointed Executive Vice-President, Corporate Development, External Relations and Chief Legal Officer.
+Geoff has more than 30 years of experience in the mining industry, and prior to joining Kinross, he served as Vice-President, Assistant Secretary and Associate General Counsel for Placer Dome from 2001 to 2006 and held various other legal positions with Placer Dome from 1994 to 2001.
+Geoff holds a Bachelor of Laws and Bachelor of Commerce (with Honours) from the University of British Columbia and was called to the Bar in 1990.
+He also served five years in private practice with the Vancouver law firm of Bull, Housser and Tupper.